boshhy/Capstone/README.md

 ## What’s contained in each file you created.
-- **index.HTML**: If a user is not logged in a message will display prompting the user to log in to play games. this page also includes all available games that can be played.
+- **index.html**: If a user is not logged in a message will display prompting the user to log in to play games. this page also includes all available games that can be played.
 A search form is used to search for games be name.
 Each game has an image, name and a brief description associated with each game.
 Users also have the ability to like games from this page.
-- **game.HTML**: Used to display proper game to the user.
+- **game.html**: Used to display proper game to the user.
 This is a template and depending on the game requested Django will pass the proper setup for the game.
 JavaScript will listen for the game requested and load correct game.
+This also displays top ten scores for the game being played.
+The main element to listen for is a canvas a title of game.
+If player is not logged in they will not get either of those and just be displayed with an image and be prompted to log in.
+A brief game description and how to play will also display on this page.
+- **liked.html**: Used to display only the liked games for the logged in user.
+Users also have the option to remove or add liked games to the list from this page.
+- **profile.html**: Used to display a game history for the user.
+All games every played and scored one or more points will be displayed on this page.
+Table can be ordered by scores, game name, or time of entry.
+- **capstone.js**: Used to set up game variables for selected game.
+Listens for key presses to start game.
+Once game is started JavaScript listens for proper key presses for proper gameplay to occur.
+Has functions that uses fetch calls to call API.
+Creates and removes elements from the DOM according to the results of the API call.
+This file is also responsible for listening for clicks on the like icons and handles event with an fetch call to API.
+- **models.py**: Contains the models for Score, Game, and Profile.
+Score will contain only the top ten scores for each game.
+Game will contain the information about the game directions and instructions.
+Profile will contain all scores that the user has made.
+- **views.py**: Contains functions that compose the information that is to be passed to html pages or API calls.
+    - **index**:
 ## How to run your application

 ## Any other additional information the staff should know about your project.